Where's Nephew? Amy:

 - The initial release of Doom did not have telefragging.
 If you tried to use a teleporter and an object or enemy was standing on the destination point, the teleporter would simply not work.
 This counted as a Game-Breaking Bug, as many levels can no longer be completed when an enemy gets "stuck" over the destination point and makes the teleporter unusable.
 This was fixed in a later release by making the incoming entity frag whatever is standing on the exit point, and this evolved into a gameplay mechanism.

 - Doom II's final boss shot cubes that caused monsters to teleport in when they hit the ground.
 If you were standing there, you'd die instantly, even if god mode was on (this is because god mode only protects against attacks less than 1,000 damage, and telefragging does 10,000).
-Interestingly, monsters aren't allowed to telefrag, except with the above-mentioned spawn cubes (on any level) and all monsters on MAP30.
+Interestingly, monsters aren't allowed to telefrag outside of the final level.
 This can clearly be seen on many maps, where a huge horde of monsters teleports in — one monster at a time, shortly after the previous one is killed.

 - TNT/Evilution uses this in the final map, the player had to navigate a series of platforms and if they took the wrong path, they would be teleported into their own voodoo doll, effectively telefragging themselves.